cal127/crud/README.md

 - Fancybox

 ## Usage
-You can refer to the demo in the demo folder for usage.
+Full documentation will be available soon.
+For now you can refer to the demo in the demo folder for usage.
 However, here are the most important points to keep in mind:

 - Use CRUD\Model instead of Paris' default \Model in all your code related with CRUD.
 (This includes model definitions)